ChapmanCPSC356Fall2017/final-project-stone188/README.txt

 - Can rearrange beer as you see fit
 - Swipe to delete beer from your list (yes, it also deletes from shared preferences)
+- Your wish list is your own.
+Try logging in with someone elses credentials...

 ---Upcomming Updates---